taimos/dvalin/README.md

 * `mongodb.type` - {fake|real} connect to real MongoDB database or in-memory version using `Fongo`
 * `mongodb.name` - the name of the database to use for data storage
 * `mongobee.enabled` - {true|false} use mongobee for database migration
-* `mongobee.basePackage` - the base package of the Mongobee changesets
+* `mongobee.basepackage` - the base package of the Mongobee changesets
 * `mongodb.demodata` - {true|false} load demodata on startup from ND-JSON files

 For connections to real MongoDB databases, these extra properties can be set: